Pasay: Philippine revolutionary period

+American colonial period

 General Emilio Aguinaldo meanwhile declared the independence of the First Philippine Republic on June 12, 1898, and issued decrees providing political reorganization in the country.
-With this, Don Catalino became Pasay's first Presidente municipal (equivalent to today's Mayor).
+With this, Don Catalino became Pasay's first Presidente municipal (equivalent to present-day Mayor).

 Pineda was made the command outpost of the Primera Zona de Manila under Gen. Mariano Noriel, but Gen. Wesley Merritt appealed that the Pineda outpost turned over to the Americans so that they could be closer to the Spanish lines.
 Thinking Americans were allies, Noriel left Pineda on July 29, allowing American General Greene to transfer.
 When Intramuros was finally captured, the Filipinos were denied entry to the walled city.
 Since then, tension simmered between Filipino and American troops, with both sides assigned respective zones but neither observed boundary lines.
 On the night of February 4, 1899, four Filipinos crossed the American line in Santa Mesa, Manila, and shots were exchanged, triggering the Philippine–American War.

 On May 19, 1899, General Noriel was given command again of Pineda.
 In June, Noriel together with General Ricarte almost defeated the American forces had they exploited the exhaustion of the enemy in the Battle of Las Piñas.
 Instead, their forces were attacked by American reinforcements and bombarded by warships.
 The assault forced them to abandon Pineda to occupation by American forces.